-The purpose of this site is to facilitate successful canal marina and lay-by developments by providing specialist information and advice.
-It explains our requirements and recommendations of schemes that will connect to our network, our application process and our role through the planning and development process.
+The purpose of the guide is to facilitate successful canal marina and lay-by developments by providing specialist information and advice.
+It explains our requirements and recommendations of schemes that will connect to our network, our application process, and our role through the planning and development process.
 It also contains a wealth of other useful references and links.

 How is the pandemic affecting new marina proposals?

 As part of the new marina process we conduct an internal consultation and some applications require a site inspection, which we may not be able to do at the moment because of local tier restrictions.
 We welcome you to still submit your proposal for review and kindly ask that you include as much information as possible to support your application.

 The guide assumes that you already have a basic understanding of the construction, property development and planning processes, so its emphasis is on aspects specific to marinas.
 Marina development and construction carries risks similar to those of any development project, so access to sound professional advice, independent of this guide, is essential.